 Final season: 2015

-The man who led the Seattle Seahawks to their first Super Bowl appearance, in 2006, was only about halfway through his career at that point.
-The Green Bay Packers drafted Boston College product in 1999, and in addition to Seattle, he stopped in Tennessee before finishing his career in Indianapolis as one of the oldest NFL quarterbacks to ever put on the pads.
+The man who led the Seattle Seahawks to their first Super Bowl appearance in 2006 was only about halfway through his career at that point.
+The Green Bay Packers drafted the Boston College product in 1999.
+In addition to playing for the Seahawks, he spent time with the Tennessee Titans before finishing his career with the Indianapolis Colts as one of the oldest NFL quarterbacks to ever put on the pads.
+Currently, he works as an ESPN NFL analyst.

 Final season: 1995

-We don’t blame you if you don’t remember the highlights from Vince Evans’ career; there weren’t many.
-His best season was 1980 with the Chicago Bears, when he completed 53% of his passed for 2,039 yards and 11 touchdowns.
-After leaving one storied franchise (Chicago) after the 1983 season, he landed with another (the Raiders) in 1987 after spending time in the USFL.
+We don’t blame you if you don’t remember the highlights from Vince Evans’ career, as there weren’t many.
+According to Pro Football Reference, his best season was 1980 with the Chicago Bears when he completed 53% of his passes for 2,039 yards and 11 touchdowns.
+After leaving one storied franchise after the 1983 season, he landed with the Raiders in 1987 after spending time in the USFL, playing with them in both Los Angeles and Oakland.

 13. Joe Ferguson